21 Sep Exercising after Breast Reduction

 - Walking

-- This is one of the safest forms of exercise you can do after surgery.
+- This is one of the most beginner-friendly forms of exercise you can do after surgery.

-- It’s low-impact and helps improve blood circulation, aiding in the healing process
+- It’s low-impact and helps increase blood circulation, aiding in the healing process.

 - Breathing Exercises

-- Deep breathing can help improve lung capacity and oxygenate your blood, which is good for healing.
+- Deep breathing can help increase lung capacity and help oxygenate your blood, which is good for healing.

-- Simple breathing exercises can be done even when you’re lying down or sitting
+- Basic breathing exercises can be done even when you’re lying down or sitting.

 - Light Cardio